Rescued Irrawaddy dolphin calf dies despite weeks of care

 Oranee, together with her colleagues and volunteers, had been providing 24-hour watch over the injured calf.

-The team looking after Paradon said an initial examination found infection in his lungs, but are waiting for full laboratory results to determine the exact cause of death.
+The team looking after Paradon said an initial examination found infection in his lungs, but is waiting for full laboratory results to determine the exact cause of death.

-“While we can’t save Paradon’s life, we have learnt a lot from it.
+“While we can’t save Paradon’s life, we have learned a lot from it.
 Not many people have cared for Irrawaddy dolphins, let alone a calf.
-Everything we have done in a month of caring for him are all lessons learned for us, from its behavior, its food intake, and even its sickness,” said Oranee.
+Everything we have done in a month of caring for him are all lessons learned for us, from its behavior, its food intake, and even its sickness,” Oranee said.

 Irrawaddy dolphins, considered a vulnerable species by the International Union for Conservation of Nature, are found in the shallow coastal waters of South and Southeast Asia and in three rivers in Myanmar, Cambodia and Indonesia.
 Their survival is threatened by habitat loss, pollution and fishing, when dolphins are caught unintentionally with other species.